-- B. No meeting shall be conducted through telephonic, video, electronic or other electronic communication means where the members are not physically assembled to discuss or transact public business, except as provided in § 2.2-3708.2 or as may be specifically provided in Title 54.1 for the summary suspension of professional licenses. - C. Every public body shall give notice of the date, time, and location of its meetings by: - 1.
+- C. No meeting shall be conducted through telephonic, video, electronic, or other electronic communication means where the members are not physically assembled to discuss or transact public business, except as provided in §§ 2.2-3708.2 and 2.2-3708.3 or as may be specifically provided in Title 54.1 for the summary suspension of professional licenses. - D. Every public body shall give notice of the date, time, location, and remote location, if required, of its meetings by: - 1.
 Posting such notice on its official public government website, if any; - 2.
 Placing such notice in a prominent public location at which notices are regularly posted; and - 3.
 Placing such notice at the office of the clerk of the public body or, in the case of a public body that has no clerk, at the office of the chief administrator.